Currently Browsing:Benson Henry Institute for Mind Body Medicine

 - The person may experience flashbacks, avoid stressful situations, or withdraw emotionally.

-- Treatment involves medications and therapy to decrease the emotional effects of the disorder and increase coping skills.
+- Treatment involves medicine and therapy to decrease the emotional effects of the disorder and increase coping skills.

 - Before your visit, write down questions you want answered.